 We greatly enjoyed knowing that our podcast aired across Australia on one of its main radio outlets.
-We received wonderful feedback from Australian listeners, and we are glad we could share our thoughts on film noir down under.
+We received wonderful feedback from Australian listeners.
+Thanks to ABC and all the Aussie fans of noir.

 Clute and Edwards have been invited to the Decatur Book Festival to discuss their book, The Maltese Touch of Evil: Film Noir and Potential Criticism.
 The Decatur Book Festival is one of the largest book fests in the country.
 Clute and Edwards will be in a Q&A style interview with moderator Curt Holman.
 After the panel, they will be signing copies of their book.
 They will be speaking on Sunday, September 2nd, 2012 at 3:45pm at the Decatur Conference Center Auditorium.
 If you are in the Atlanta area, please come out and attend this wonderful event.
 For more information or event details, check out the festival's website at this link.